Sarita-Joshi/OpenAI-article-generator-using-langchain/README.md

 4. **Generate Article**

    Click the "Generate Article" button to create the article.
 The form will shift to one side, and the generated article will be displayed on the other.

-## Code Structure

-- `app.py`: Main Streamlit application script.
-- `requirements.txt`: List of Python dependencies.

-## Contribution

-Feel free to fork the repository and submit pull requests with improvements or bug fixes.
-For any issues or feature requests, please open an issue on GitHub.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.